 As the cantor at Grace, my primary job is to lead congregational singing.
 I do this by playing the organ, directing choirs, serving as an educator, coordinating music with other staff members, and working with others to lead the Bach Cantata Vespers.
 I grew up in a Lutheran church in Harrisburg, Pennsylvania.
 I received my bachelor of arts in sacred music from Lenoir-Rhyne University in Hickory, North Carolina, and my master of divinity at Lutheran Theological Southern Seminary in Columbia, South Carolina, where I also served on the adjunct faculty in music and liturgy.
 I am a Lutheran pastor, have served congregations in Pennsylvania and the Carolinas as a musician, and also served as a pastor at St. Andrew’s Lutheran Church in Columbia, South Carolina.
-I am married to Rebekah Weant Costello, also a musician and a graduate student in theology.
-We have one son, Andrew.
+I am married to Rebekah Weant Costello, also a Lutheran pastor.
+We have two children, Andrew and Lydia..

 Lars Bostrom, Director of Administration and Finance

 It has been my pleasure to serve at Grace since the fall of 2005.
 I am a Certified Public Accountant and have worked previously as Director of Accounting and Controller of the ELCA Foundation and also as an officer of an international engineering and construction company headquartered in Cleveland.
 I grew up in Ohio and am a graduate of Wittenberg University.
 I am married to Linda Bostrom and we are proud of our adult children, Charles(former Grace building host) and Anne.

 Karen Christopher, Administrative Assistant to the Pastoral Staff